rans0mwar3/Facebook-Hacking-Script/README.md

 # Facebook-Hacking-Script
-Facebook Phishing Script Please dont use this script to hack someone's ID.
+Please dont use this script to hack someone's ID, because it is illegal.
-Hacking someones facebook ID is illegal.